 Lincoln is a favorite quick getaway for my family, since it’s less than an hour drive from Omaha.
 We plan a day trip or overnight trip to the city at least once a year.
 After a few years of doing this, we have a good idea of some of the most fun things to do with kids in Lincoln, Ne.

-Note: This post was written in 2018 but has been updated in 2019 to include new admission prices.
+UPDATE: This post was written in 2018 but has been updated in 2021 to include new admission prices.

 I’ve compiled a list of the places my kids loved the most in Lincoln.
 Here they are, eight great things to do with kids in Lincoln: